ysoftwareab/yplatform/doc/working-with-git-new.md

 No need to initialize a repository with a `README.md`, nor add a `.gitignore` or a `LICENSE`.
 Just push these files from your local copy.

-Once you created the Github repository, remember to (see sections below):
+Once you've created the Github repository, remember to (see sections below):

 ### Add teams and collaborators